 I know that we are being besieged by negativity in the media, on social media etc and so I don’t want to add to this.
+However, it’s important that we become aware of trends that will impact the coaching industry.

 What I do want to achieve is to get you thinking differently about the future and to possibly help you identify opportunities and strategies to help you take ACTION.